 Conclusion

 Becoming a medical scribe can be a rewarding experience that boosts your medical school applications.
-It will help you pay your bills and work your way through life as a pre-med.
+It will help you pay your bills and work through life as a pre-med.
 But it’s not just about the money.
 Being a medical scribe will give you experience in a healthcare setting, which can help you determine if you want to practice medicine for your career.
 Patient exposure and interaction with healthcare professionals are added benefits.